 What exactly is the nature of your involvement in Formula E?

-As technology partner of the Audi Sport ABT Schaeffler team, you have continuously worked with one of the most successful teams in Formula E. How would you describe your success within the technology partnership?
+As a technology partner of the Audi Sport ABT Schaeffler team, you have continuously worked with one of the most successful teams in Formula E. How would you describe your success within the technology partnership?

 CB: Talking about brand awareness and communications, we can definitely say our technology partnership has a tremendous impact on our digital channels.
 Our aim is to transfer the emotions of the race events via our social media channels, website, blogs, as well as on our product solutions.
 We use this emotional factor to highlight our innovative power for our target group.
 We use the same approach as the FIA to promote the series and this means “digital/mobile first”.